What's the Point of a Foil Character in Literature?

 For example, let's say your protagonist is a stubborn and headstrong detective who always works alone.
 By introducing a foil character who is more collaborative and willing to seek help from others, you can emphasize your protagonist's flaws and limitations.
 In turn, this relationship can create tension and conflict within the story as the protagonist struggles to overcome their weaknesses and work with others to achieve their goals.

-Additionally, a well-written foil character can serve as a mirror for your main character, reflecting back their strengths and weaknesses in a way that can deepen the reader’s understanding of their character.
-This can lead to more complex and nuanced characterizations that feel more true to life.
+Additionally, a well-written foil character can serve as a mirror for your main character that reflects their strengths and weaknesses in a way that deepens the reader's understanding of the character.
+This leads to more complex and nuanced characterizations that feel more true to life.

 Examples of Foil Characters